Proposal Submission 2021B

-Partners participating in the 2020B call include: University of Virginia, The Ohio State University, Notre Dame, University of Minnesota, MPIA, AIP, and Arizona.
-As of April 15, 2020, Arizona, OSU, and University of Minnesota are CLOSED.
-As of June 31, MPIA, AIP, and UVa, and Notre Dame are CLOSED.
+Partners participating in the 2021B call include: INAF, University of Virginia, The Ohio State University, Notre Dame, University of Minnesota, MPIA, AIP, and Arizona.
+The call for 21B is currently closed for all partners.

 Different partners have different dates and deadlines during their proposal seasons.
 Please check your partner webpages or ask your Partner Coordinator for specific CfP information and closing dates.
 Given the differing deadlines, joint proposals to several partners in a single submission are NOT currently accepted.
 If you are interested in a joint proposal that spans multiple partners, please submit a proposal to each partner during their call.
 You should note in the body of your proposal the partners to which you are applying and the time requested.